threedworld-mit/tdw/Documentation/python/replicant/actions/rotate_hand.md

-# ArmMotion
+# RotateHand

-`from tdw.replicant.actions.arm_motion import ArmMotion`
+`from tdw.replicant.actions.rotate_hand import RotateHand`

-Abstract base class for actions related to Replicant arm motion.
+Rotate one or both hands to target rotations.

-Duration an arm motion, the Replicant's arm(s) will continuously move over multiple `communicate()` calls move until either the motion is complete or the arm collides with something (see `self.collision_detection`).
+The Replicant's arm(s) will move continuously rotate over multiple `communicate()` calls move until either the motion is complete or the arm collides with something (see `self.collision_detection`).

+- If either hand's rotation is near its target at the end of the action, the action succeeds.
 - The collision detection will respond normally to walls, objects, obstacle avoidance, etc.
 - If `self.collision_detection.previous_was_same == True`, and if the previous action was a subclass of `ArmMotion`, and it ended in a collision, this action ends immediately.

 ***

 ## Fields

+- `targets` The target rotation per hand.
+Key = An [`Arm`](../arm.md).
+Value = A rotation.
+If int: The rotation of the object with this ID.
+If dict or numpy array: An x, y, z, w quaternion.

+- `arrived_at` If the motion ends and the hand is this angle or less from the target rotation, the action succeeds.

 - `arms` A list of [`Arm`](../arm.md) values that will reach for the `target`.
 Example: `[Arm.left, Arm.right]`.